Type 95 Ha-Go light tank: Variants

-This was a proposed model with a Type 97 57 mm tank gun as the main armament in a modified turret.
+This was a proposed model with a Type 97 57 mm tank gun as the main armament in a slightly modified Type 95 Ha-Go turret.
 The chassis was the same as the Type 95 Ha-Go.
 The light tank had a weight of 7.4 tons and a crew of 3 men.
 It was determined that the turret was too cramped for the crewmen, once the main gun was installed.
 A small number of prototypes were produced, however, the design never got past the field-testing stage.